Thanksgiving Recipes With A Little Spice

 Don’t forget to check out the National Mustard Museum’s website for more recipe options – there are at least three recipes for the Dr. Pete’s Praline Mustard Glaze!

 Here is another of Patti’s favorites – a perfect solution for leftover Thanksgiving turkey (just swap out chicken for turkey in the recipe).
 This Curried (Turkey) Salad is equally as delicious!

-The National Mustard Museum is located in downtown Middleton and is offering in-store shopping, curbside delivery and shipping.
+The National Mustard Museum is located in downtown Middleton and is offering in-store shopping and shipping.